Helsinki is a pocket-sized city and its sights are almost within a walking distance.

 Still, there is plenty to see in Helsinki.

-Much of the city’s parkland, including the central favourite, Kaivopuisto, (see below in VR), also spills down to the rocky shorelines of the Gulf of Finland.
+Much of the city’s parkland, including the central favourite, Kaivopuisto, also spills down to the rocky shorelines of the Gulf of Finland.

 The historical area close to the South Harbour is also a good place to start an exploration of the city.